 Although in theory Jefferson desired the abolition of slavery, it is a fact that Jefferson owned other human beings who worked his plantation.
-Historical accounts indicate Jefferson treated his slaves well within the context of the times.
+Historical accounts indicate Jefferson treated his enslaved workers well within the context of the times.
 It has long been rumored—and debated by historians—that one of his slaves, Sally Hemings, was Jefferson’s lover.
 She bore a son, named Eston, in 1808.
 For 200 years, the Hemings affair and Eston’s paternity were the focus of intense scholarly analysis.
 In 1998, DNA testing proved that a Jefferson was Eston’s biological father, which many took to mean that he was indeed Thomas Jefferson’s son, a fact backed up by the oral tradition of the Hemings family.
 However, other scholars have disagreed with this conclusion and it remains a topic of fervent debate.

 Jefferson, a widower since the death of his wife Martha in 1782, is also thought to have had a relationship with Maria Cosway, a beautiful (and married) British painter and musician whom he met while serving as minister to France.
 Jefferson’s relationship with Cosway inspired him to write the romantic essay A Dialogue Between the Head and Heart in October 1786.
 One historical account of their affair paints Jefferson as a lovesick schoolboy—as he and Cosway shared a romantic walk in the countryside near Paris, Jefferson attempted to leap over a fence, fell and broke his wrist.